michaelmilleryoder/fanfiction-nlp/quote_attribution/README.md

 #### Text csv

-The text csv file should has three columns and multiple rows, where the first row is the header, the first column is the chapter ID, the second column are the paragraph IDs, and the third column is the text.
+The text csv file should have three columns and multiple rows, where the first row is the header, the first column is the chapter ID, the second column are the paragraph IDs, and the third column is the text.

 `example_train_data/pride_prejudice.csv` is an example of raw text csv file.